 Students may request the forgiveness of D and F grades previously earned if they wish to do so.
 Forgiveness is not automatic, but must be initiated by the student and their academic advisor.
-Once the Grade Forgiveness form is completed, the request should be submitted to the Records Office.
+Once the Grade Forgiveness form is completed, the request should be submitted to the Records Office, located in the Center for Student Services.
 Grades that are forgiven are not removed from the student's transcript but are marked to indicate that they are not being counted in tabulating either the student's total credit hours completed or grade-point average.
 Grade forgiveness may be requested no more than two times.